constantinedev/Flask-CMS/README.md

 # Flask - CMS

-This is the full custom demo for developer provide use Flask, You can run this Flask App with some configure with you system.
+This is the full custom demo for developer provide use Flask, You can run this Flask App with some configure with you system.<br>
 Very Thanks For kind of the opensource module.
-To support any posiblae function with Javascript and Python.
+To support any posiblae function with Javascript and Python.<br>
-Note to all the dear developers, kind of the modues are not support of with you are run with 32bit or 64bit python version.
+Note to all the dear developers, kind of the modues are not support of with you are run with 32bit or 64bit python version.<br>
-In this template, We have update and alert user to know, we have use `async def` and normal `def` for function.
+In this template, We have update and alert user to know, we have use `async def` and normal `def` for function.<br>
-Check your
+Check your<br>
 This is the following module we ued in this DEMO project.

 * Flask